fthyll/TeleBOTBombing/Readme.md

 ## Configuration

-You can customize the script by adjusting the values in the `send-photo.js` file, such as the delay between photo sending.
+You can customize the script by adjusting the values in the `Telegram Bot API.js` file, such as the delay between photo sending.

 ## Contributing